LipeFW/lipefw/README.md

 Here are some infos:

-- 🔭 I’m currently working on AmbevTech
-- 🌱 C# Developer
+- 🌱 I am a C# Developer
 - ⚡ React Student

 ### Skills and Stacks